markov00/elastic-charts/wiki/consuming.md

 import '@elastic/charts/dist/theme_dark.css';
 ```

-If using Elastic Charts as a standalone app, you will also want to include the reset CSS file **before** the theme file.
+If using Elastic Charts in a project that does not also use [EUI](https://github.com/elastic/eui), you will also want to include an additional reset CSS file **before** the theme file.
+If the project is already using EUI (like Kibana) then this step is not necessary.

 ```js
 import '@elastic/charts/dist/reset_light.css';